Actual GunBroker scams: With and without GunTab

-In June 2021, a seller named Tucjud45 posted two guns for sale on GunBroker.
+In June 2021, a scammer named Tucjud45 posted two guns for sale on GunBroker.
 Each sold to a different buyer.
 But things turned out very differently for these two buyers.
-One chose to risk it and pay the seller directly.
+One chose to rely on the GunBroker Buyer's Protection Program, and paid the seller directly.
 The other chose to pay through GunTab.
 Let's look at each of their stories.

 Buyer #1: without GunTab